cetz-package/cetz/src/vector.typ

   return v1.zip(v2).map(((a, b)) => a + b)
 }

-/// Subtract two vectors of the same dimension
+/// Subtracts two vectors of the same dimension
 ///
-/// - v1 (vector): Vector a
+/// - v1 (vector): The vector on the left hand side.
-/// - v2 (vector): Vector b
+/// - v2 (vector): The vector on the right hand side.
 /// -> vector
 #let sub(v1, v2) = {
   if dim(v1) != dim(v2) {